Theory of Operation

 For each 10 ms frame of audio, the network computes a set of spectral gains (one per band) between 0 and 1.
 A gain of 1.0 means that band is passed through unmodified.
 A gain of 0 means it is fully suppressed.
 Intermediate values attenuate partially.
 The gains are applied multiplicatively to the band energies, and the modified spectrum is reconstructed back to a waveform.
 The network never synthesizes audio; it only decides how much of each perceptual band to suppress in each frame.

-Training and the Model File
+Under the Hood Training and the Model File

 The bundled model (bd.rnnn from the rnnoise-models repository) was trained on a large corpus of speech (multiple speakers, multiple languages, multiple recording conditions) mixed with a wide variety of noise types: HVAC, traffic, crowd noise, fan hum, electrical interference, and broadband pink and white noise.
 The model learns to identify which spectral components correspond to voice and which correspond to noise, using temporal context (the GRU's hidden state) to distinguish steady-state noise from transient speech components.